rerun-io/rerun/design/batching.md

 entity_path: Vec<EntityPath>,
 num_instances: Vec<u32>,
 ```
-None of these are components however, they are merely arrow datatypes.
+None of these are components however, they are merely Arrow datatypes.

 Everything else is just a component, and as such is passed as a `DataCell`.